Dilant/B2METutorial/src/en/start/road-generator.md

 ## Arc

 - Calculate the `Length` according to your desired radius and central angle
-- 将 `Bend Y` 设置为末端方向与起始方向的夹角，单位为角度，右转为正，左转为负
+- Set `Bend Y` as the angle between the end direction and the start.
+The unit is degree, and right is the positive direction.
 - Set appropriate `Segments` based on the aforementioned angle (`yaw / 7.5` rounded up recommended)

 ## Helix